-^{}The actual capsule endoscope does not contain the OLYMPUS logo Outline of Therapeutic Solutions Division (TSD)
+^{}The actual capsule endoscope does not contain the OLYMPUS logo

+Outline of Therapeutic Solutions Division (TSD)

 Our portfolio in the TSD includes a wide range of endotherapy devices, endoscopes, and therapeutic devices for urology, respiratory, ENT, gynecology, and surgical energy devices.
 The various products are helping to prevent, diagnose, and treat diseases.
-Note: From FY2022, bronchoscopes, which were classified in the gastrointestinal endoscope segment of ESD, have been transferred into the respiratory segment of TSD.
-FY2021 actuals have also been restated in the same manner
+Note: From FY2023, gynecology, which were classified in the others of Therapeutic Solutions Business, have been included in the urology segment of Therapeutic Solutions Business.